 He completed a six class program in Strategic Decision Making and Risk Management offered by Stanford University’s Center for Professional Development.

-He has attended The Yale Writers Conference, is an adherent of the Story Model of advocacy, and is writing a book on the theory, “Legal Storytelling.“ He has taught advocacy to students at the University of Connecticut School of Law and has been invited several times to be a storyteller at Speak Up events, including a performance to an audience of 500 people at Infinity Hall.
+He has attended The Yale Writers Workshop, is an adherent of the Story Model of advocacy, and is writing a book on the theory, “Legal Storytelling.“ He has been invited several times to be a storyteller at Speak Up events, including a performance to an audience of 500 people at Infinity Hall.

+He has taught advocacy to students at the University of Connecticut School of Law.
 He is an active presenter at legal seminars for other lawyers and a mentor to law students and young lawyers.

 Attorney Kriesen is active in his community.
 He volunteers at Literacy Volunteers of Greater Hartford (where he has taught basic literacy and English as a second language) and Hartford Youth Scholars (where he has advised on interviewing and career advancement).